 The opium poppy plant (Papaver somniferum) is where opiates come from.
 This class of drugs has the potential to relieve pain but also can provide a sense of relaxation and euphoria.
 Individuals who are hoping to achieve a mind-altering experience often abuse opiates.
 Opiate receptors in the brain’s reward center may become accustomed to these drugs, including poppy tea, and require positive stimulation, possibly resulting in addiction.

-Poppy pods, straws and seeds can be used to make poppy tea, which is then consumed to achieve effects.
-Opioids can be dangerous, addictive and lead to death or overdose.
+Poppy pods, straws, and seeds can make poppy tea, which is then consumed to achieve effects.
+Opioids can be dangerous, addictive, and lead to death or overdose.
 It is nearly impossible to estimate the strength of various poppy pods or seeds.
 That’s why abuse of this tea is so deadly.
 Parts of the poppy plant are commonly used in dried flower arrangements in the U.S., and poppy seeds are widely available in grocery stores everywhere.
-While these items may be legal, poppy tea can be deadly and has caused several documented deaths around the world.
+While these items may be legal, poppy tea can be deadly and has caused several documented deaths worldwide.

 Poppy Tea Addiction

 Individuals who are trying to wean themselves off of other opiates sometimes use poppy tea.
 Replacing one opiate with another is never a good idea as all of them can promote habitual use and addiction.
 Waismann Method of rapid detox is a rapid detox treatment offered in southern California for opiate addiction.
-This renowned addiction program never uses opiate replacements such as methadone, Suboxone or Subutex in our treatment.
+This renowned addiction program never uses opiate replacements such as methadone, Suboxone, or Subutex in our treatment.
 We have been treating an increasing number of cases of poppy addiction in recent years.